Robust Instance Optimal Phase-Only Compressed Sensing: Introduction

 Our second contribution is to understand the robustness of $\bx^\sharp$ to different patterns of noise and corruption.\footnote{As a convention, noise refers to perturbation with small magnitude, while corruption can change a measurement to an arbitrary phase-only value.} Prior works \cite{jacques2021importance,chen2023uniform} only considered small dense noise appearing after applying the sign function (termed as {\it post-sign noise}), formulated as $\breve{\bz} = \sign(\bPhi\bx) + \btau$ where $\btau\in \mathbb{C}_m$ satisfies $\|\btau\|_\infty = \max_i |\tau_i|\le \tau_0$.
 Under small enough $\tau_0$, they showed a stability result that such $\btau$ increments the estimation error of $\bx^{\sharp}$ by $O(\tau_0)$.
 However, many questions remain unaddressed: Is the $O(\tau_0)$ bound for post-sign noise tight?
 Is $\bx^\sharp$ robust to small dense noise appearing before $\sign(\cdot)$, which we call {\it pre-sign noise}?
 Is the estimator robust to malicious sparse phase corruption?
 If so, how do the pre-sign noise and the sparse corruption increment $\|\bx^\sharp-\bx\|_2$?
 Are these increments tight or suboptimal, in some sense?

 Our results provide answers to all of these questions.
 Let us consider the nonuniform recovery of a fixed sparse signal.
 We show that small dense noise $\btau$ considered in \cite{chen2023uniform,jacques2021importance}, even when appearing before taking the phases (i.e., pre-sign noise), increments $\|\bx^\sharp-\bx\|_2$ by $O(\tau_0)$.
 Moreover, the $O(\tau_0)$ bound achieved by $\bx^\sharp$ for pre-sign/post-sign dense noise is nearly tight over all algorithms.
 We also investigate the impact of sparse corruption which adversarially moves $\zeta_0m$ measurements to arbitrary phase-only values.
 This increments $\|\bx^\sharp-\bx\|_2$ by $O(\sqrt{\zeta_0\log(1/\zeta_0)})$ if $\zeta_0$ is small enough.
 We expect that $\tilde{O}(\sqrt{\zeta_0})$ is tight for the specific estimator $\bx^\sharp$, which we support by providing a partial analysis and numerical evidence.
-However, for general estimators such dependence is suboptimal and can be improved to ``zero,'' as in this regime we can still exactly recover $\bx$, akin to existing studies of corrupted linear systems and corrupted sensing \cite{foygel2014corrupted,chen2018stable,haddock2022quantile}.
+However, for general estimators such dependence is suboptimal and can be improved to ``zero,'' as in this regime we can still exactly recover $\bx$.
 In particular, we propose to reformulate PO-CS under sparse corruption to a noiseless linear compressed sensing problem with an extended new sensing matrix.
 This matrix is then shown to satisfy RIP, thus implying exact reconstruction.
 See Table \ref{table:robust} for a summary of these results.

-Combining the two developments, we obtain the following result that closely resembles the instance optimal guarantee in linear compressed sensing (\ref{iop00}); see Section \ref{sec:simulation}.
+Combining the two developments, we obtain the following result that closely resembles the instance optimal guarantee in linear compressed sensing in (\ref{iop00}); see Section \ref{sec:simulation}.